ayoubelmhamdi/typst-phd-AI-Medical/articles/article.md

 We evaluated the proposed method with 5-fold cross-validation.
 To avoid a potential bias problem due to the high imbalance in the number of samples between nodules and non-nodules, we augmented the nodule samples by $90^\circ, 180^\circ$, and $270^\circ$ rotation on a transverse plane and 1-pixel shifting along the x, y, and z axes.
 Consequently, the ratio between the number of nodules to non-nodules was approximately $1:6$.
 The detailed numbers of nodules and non-nodules are presented in Table.

-## Performance Comparison

-To verify the validity of the proposed method,, MGI-CNN, we compared with the existing methods

-in the literature that achieved state-of-the-art performance on V1 and/or V2 datasets of the LUNA16 challenge.
-Concisely, Setio 's method uses 9-view 2D patches, Ding 's method takes 3D patches as input, and Dou 's method uses multi-level 3D patches.
-Sakamoto 's 2D CNN eliminates the predicted nonconformity in the training data by raising the threshold in every training iteration.
-Table summarizes the CPM scores over seven different FP/scan values on the V2 and V1 datasets, respectively.

-First, on the large-sized V2 dataset, the proposed MGI-CNN was superior to all other competing methods by a large margin in the average CPM.

-Notably, when comparing with Dou 's method, which also uses a 3D CNN with the same multi-scale patches as ours, our method increased the average CPM by 0.034 ($ $3% improvement).
-It is also noteworthy that while the sensitivity of our method at 1, 2, 4, and 8 FP/scan was lower than, our method still achieved the best performance at the 0.125, 0.25, and 0.5 FP/scan.
-That is, for a low FP rate, which is the main goal of the challenge, our method outperformed those methods.

-Over the V1 dataset, our method obtained the highest CPMs under all conditions of the FP/scan as presented in Table.
-Again, when compared with Dou 's and Setio's work, our method made promising achievements by increasing the average CPM by 0.081 and by 0.070.
-In comparison with Sakamoto 's method that reported the highest CPM among the competing methods, our MGI-CNN increased by 0.062 ($ $}7.3% improvement).

 ## Effects of the Proposed Strategies

-To show the effects of our strategies in constructing a multi-scale CNN,, GFE in Fig. and MSFI in Fig. we also conducted experiments with the following Multi-scale CNNs (MCNNs):
+To show the effects of our strategies in constructing a multi-scale CNN.
+We also conducted experiments with the following Multi-scale CNNs:

-- MCNN with Radical integration of Input patches (MCNN-RI): taking multi-scale 3D patches concatenated at the input-level,, $S1 \Vert S2 \Vert S3$, as presented in Fig..
+- With Radical integration of Input patches: taking multi-scale 3D patches concatenated at the input-level,, $S1 \Vert S2 \Vert S3$, as presented in Fig..

-- MCNN with radical integration of Low-level feature Representations (MCNN-LR): integrating multi-scale information with feature maps of the first convolution layer as presented in Fig.
+- With radical integration of Low-level feature Representations (MCNN-LR): integrating multi-scale information with feature maps of the first convolution layer as presented in Fig.

-- MCNN with zoom-in gradual feature integration (MCNN-ZI): integrating multi-scale patches gradually in the order of $S1-S2-S3$,, the upper network pathway of the proposed network in Fig..
+- With zoom-in gradual feature integration (MCNN-ZI): integrating multi-scale patches gradually in the order of $S1-S2-S3$,, the upper network pathway of the proposed network in Fig..

-- MCNN with zoom-out gradual feature integration (MCNN-ZO): integrating multi-scale patches gradually in the order of $S3-S2-S1$,, the lower network pathway of the proposed network in Fig..
+- With zoom-out gradual feature integration (MCNN-ZO): integrating multi-scale patches gradually in the order of $S3-S2-S1$,, the lower network pathway of the proposed network in Fig..

 To make these networks have similar capacity, we designed network architectures to have a similar number of tunable parameters: MCNN-RI (9,463,320), MCNN-LR (9,466,880), MCNN-ZI (9,464,320), MCNN-ZO (9,464,320), MGI-CNN (9,472,000), where the number of tunable parameters are in parentheses.
 We conducted this experiment on the V2 dataset only, because the V1 dataset is a subset of the V2 dataset and reported the results in Table.